vtsynergy/MetaCL-SNAP/Readme.md

 The iterative strategy is comprised of a set of two nested loops.
 These nested loops are performed for each step of a time-dependent calculation, wherein any particular time step requires information from the preceding one.
 No parallelization is performed over the temporal domain.
 However, for time-dependent calculations two copies of the unknown flux must be stored, each copy an array of the six remaining dimensions.
 The outer iterative loop involves solving for the flux over the energy domain with updated information about coupling among the energy groups.
 Typical calculations require tens to hundreds of groups, making the energy domain suitable for threading with the node's (or nodes') provided accelerator.
 The inner loop involves sweeping across the entire spatial mesh along each discrete direction of the angular domain.
 The spatial mesh may be immensely large.
 Therefore, SNAP spatially decomposes the problem across nodes and communicates needed information according to the KBA method.
 KBA is a transport-specific application of general parallel wavefront methods.
 Lastly, although KBA efficiency is improved by pipelining operations according to the angle, current chipsets operate best with vectorized operations.
 During a mesh sweep, SNAP operations are vectorized over angles to take advantage of the modern hardware.

-SNAP should be tested with problem sizes that accurately reflect the types of calculations PARTISN frequently handles.
-The spatial domain shall be decomposed to 2,000--4,000 cells per node (MPI rank).
-Each node will own all the energy groups and angles for that group of cells; typical calculations feature 10--100 energy groups and as few as 100 to as many as 2,000 angles.
-Moreover, sufficient memory must be provided to store two full copies of the solution vector for time-dependent calculations.
-The preceding parameters assume current trends in available per core memory.
-Significant advances or detriments affecting this assumption shall require reconsideration of appropriate parameters per compute node.

 Compilation
 -----------